 - If you use heaters in your children’s bedrooms, turn the heaters off or to a very low setting once children are in bed.
 Once children are old enough to get out of bed by themselves, take heaters out of bedrooms.

-- To guard against accidents with hot water – such as dish water and bathwater – you can turn down your thermostat.
+- To guard against accidents with hot water – such as dishwater and bathwater – turn down your hot water thermostat.
+Ensure bathroom water is delivered at a maximum 50ºC to prevent serious scalds.

-- Always supervise children carefully around any naked flames, such as open fires, gas burners, incense burners and candles.
+- Always supervise children carefully around any naked flames, like open fires, gas burners, incense burners and candles.

-- Lock matches and cigarette lighters up high and out of reach, and always smoke away from children.
+- Lock matches and cigarette lighters up high and out of reach, and always smoke out of the house and away from children.
+This also reduces your child’s exposure to harmful second-hand smoke.

 Fires can start as a result of cooking accidents, smouldering